 #2: Install New Vinyl Siding

-Replacing old, worn vinyl or aluminum siding gives a home a fresh new look and the project allows you to recoup up to 80% of its cost.
-The average vinyl replacement project costs around $11,000, but depending on the size of your home, it could be higher or lesser.
-This project is one of the best you can take on if you’re trying to sell your home because it will essentially make your home look like new from the curb.
+Replacing old, worn vinyl or aluminum siding gives your home a fresh look and allows you to recover up to 80% of the costs.
+The average cost for a vinyl replacement project is around $11,000, but expenses may vary based on your home’s size.
+This project is particularly beneficial when selling your home, as it gives your home a renewed appearance from the curb.

 #3: Replace the Front Door With a Steel Entry Door